mattparker/lamplighthelp/source/43 Data Direct Module.md

-# 23.0.0 The Data Direct Module
+# 43 Data Direct Module

 The Data Direct Module allows you to send your users a web (URL) link for them to click to complete your questionnaires/forms online, directly.
 You can use the questionnaires/forms that you have already set up as evals or {{outcome}}s for others to complete outside of Lamplight.
 An online, external form.
 When they complete the form, their responses are automatically saved to Lamplight.